edge-trial/Support/ReadMe_v1.md

  ![Install Dataset](/_images/depds1.png)

 3. Click on the icon on the bottom right of the dataset tile.
-This will open the selected dataset in new tab displaying information about the chosen dataset.
+This will open a new tab displaying more information about the the selected dataset.

  ![Install Dataset](/_images/depds2.png)

 4. Click on `Deploy Dataset` to install the chosen dataset.

-5. On successful installation, the page will display installation details with Dataset path that a user can reference while exploring Jupyter Notebooks in the JupyterLab console.
+5. On successful installation, the page will display installation details with `Dataset path` that a user can reference while exploring Jupyter Notebooks in the JupyterLab.

 ![Install Dataset](/_images/depds3.png)

-A folder gets added to the JupyterLab directory structure.
+COnsequently, a folder gets added to the JupyterLab directory.

 ![Install Dataset](/_images/depds4.png)